MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/External-Tables.md

     }
 }
 ```
+-->

 ### Test the external table connection

 Run page **MySamplePage** to open it in the client.
 Add and modify records in the list, and then view the external table **MyExternalTable** in SQL Server Management Studio to verify the changes.

 ## Example 2
-This example is a slightly modified version of the previous example.
-Instead of registering and setting the external table connection when the **MySamplePage** opens, this example registers and sets the external table connection when the company opens by subscribing to the `OnAfterCompanyOpen()` event that is published by the codeunit **1 ApplicationManagement**.
+This example slightly modifies the previous example.
+Instead of registering and setting the external table connection when the **MySamplePage** opens, this example registers and sets the external table connection when the company opens.
+This is done by subscribing to the `OnAfterCompanyOpen()` event that is published by the codeunit **1 ApplicationManagement**.

 1. Using the [!INCLUDE[nav_dev_long_md](includes/nav_dev_long_md.md)], create a codeunit object that has the name **RegistesterExternalConnections**.